gvanrossum/gvanrossum.github.io/essays/scopes.md

 (In some languages it is also related to _lifetime_, but for Python we consider that a separate concept.)

-Scope is a _compile-time_ concept.
+Scope is a _compile time_ concept.
 The scope of a Python variable is determined by rules that take into account the syntactic position of the variable and the presence of `global` and `nonlocal` statements.